 Tracking upsells and resell successes will be a crucial part of the way you identify the ROI of your VoC program.
 This can be easily done: automate it.

-Try it by joining the dots between the positive feedback you get, an initial conversation you have with the customer, and the future sale.
+Try it by joining the dots between the positive feedback you get, an initial conversation with the customer, and the future sale.

 VoC platforms like CustomerGauge can make this easy.